Bg987/SpeakNumber/README.md

 ## 📌 Notes

 - Make sure all `.wav` files are placed correctly, and filenames match exactly.
-- Folder paths use double backslashes `\` because of Windows path syntax in C.
+- Folder paths use double backslashes `\` in strings due to Windows path syntax in C.